2012013382/elevator_system_simulation_Cplusplus_Opengl/README.md

 ## others
 This projct is a C++ practice in my freshman summer vacation, so the code is not elegant.

 I upload it to github only for storage.
-Any questions please let me kown, but I can't sure whether I can answer them or not for the old code in several years ago.
+Any questions please let me kown, but I can't sure whether I can answer them or not for the old code several years ago.